Kayo4life/Kayo4life/README.md

 - 👋 Hi, I’m @Kayo4life, you're local idiot.
 - 👀 I’m interested in ...
-All things that can benefit me.
+Collaborating with friends on their projects, and doing projects that boost my quality of life.
 - 🛠️ I can use ...
-Bash, ZSH, HTML, CSS, JavaScript, and a very tiny amount of Python.
+Powershell, Bash, ZSH, HTML, CSS, JavaScript, a very tiny amount of Python, Lua and Make.
 - 🌱 I'm learning C and Haskell.
-I'm looking to learn Assembly, Lua, and Rust.
+I'm looking to learn Assembly, and Rust.
-- 💞️ I’m looking to collaborate on ... anything involving giving the MSI GS66 Stealth 10UG-219 US Model more support in anything Linux.
+- 💞️ I’m looking to collaborate on ... anything involving giving the MSI GS66 Stealth 10UG-219 US Model more support in Linux, and my friend's projects
-- 📫 How to reach me ... please don't
+- 📫 How to reach me ...
+[Shoot me an email at kayo@kayo4.life](mailto:kayo@kayo4.life)
-- Did you catch the typo?
-I hope it adds to the joke (probably not)
+- ⌨️ Did you catch the typo?
+I hope it adds to the joke, but probably not.